haproxy/haproxy/doc/lua-api/index.rst

   :param class_txn txn: The class txn object containing the data.
   :param string var: The variable name according with the HAProxy variable syntax.

-.. js:function:: TXN.get_headers(txn)

-  This function returns an array of headers.

-  :param class_txn txn: The class txn object containing the data.
-  :returns: an array of headers.

 .. js:function:: TXN.done(txn)

   This function terminates processing of the transaction and the associated